 What to Do About Unauthorized Credit Card Charges

-Unauthorized credit card charges can be a pain, but thankfully you won’t have to pay for these charges if you find and report them as soon as you notice them.
+Unauthorized credit card charges can be scary and a pain to deal with, but thankfully you won’t have to pay for these charges if you find and report them as soon as you notice them.
 To spot unauthorized charges, you have to pay close attention to every transaction on your credit card statement no matter how big or small.
 You catch unauthorized charges quicker by monitoring your transactions online throughout the month rather than waiting for your billing statement to arrive in the mail.

 Detect Unauthorized Credit Card Charges Early

 Unauthorized credit card charges include any type of charge to your credit card account that you didn’t give permission for.
 Often, unauthorized charges result from credit card theft - either from a stolen credit card or a compromised credit card number.
 Sometimes, unauthorized charges result from clerical error or computer glitch.
-Either way, it’s your responsibility to find and report these charges as quickly as possible to minimize your liability.
-Before reporting charges, make sure the chargers weren't made by a joint account holder or authorized user on your account.
+Either way, it’s your responsibility to find and report these charges as quickly as possible to minimize your liability for charges you didn't make.
+Before reporting charges to your credit card issuer, make sure the chargers weren't made by a joint account holder or authorized user on your account.

 Many unauthorized credit card charges go unnoticed for several months because cardholders don’t thoroughly review their credit card statements.
 Early detection is crucial when it comes to correcting unauthorized credit card charges.
 You could be liable for the charges if too much time passes from the time the charge is made to the time you report it.
 Specifically, the Fair Credit Billing Act says that you should report unauthorized charges and other credit card billing errors to your credit card issuer within 60 days of the date the statement containing the error was mailed.

-Report all unauthorized charges, no matter the amount.
+Report all unauthorized charges to your credit card issuer, no matter the amount.
 In one particular type of credit card scam, thieves make a small charge to your account, e.g. $1, and then follow up with a much larger charge.
 The small charge is typically just a test to see if the account is active and that the larger charge will go through.

 Reporting Unauthorized Credit Card Charges